What is Symkevi?

 Triple combination therapies are treatments that work to help correct a series of complications at the cellular, root-cause of cystic fibrosis.
 At least three companies, including Galapagos Therapeutics, Proteostasis Therapeutics and Vertex Pharmaceuticals, are developing potential triple combination therapies.

-When will these treatments become available?
+When will it become available?

 Recently, the triple combination therapy was approved in the United States for those aged 12 and over who have at least one F508del mutation.
 Vertex have submitted the drug to the EMA, who are analysing it for safety and clinical effectiveness, with further updates expected in 2020.